MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ```

 ### -Identity
 Login using managed service identity in the current environment.
+This is currently not supported for *-Cs cmdlets.

 ```yaml
 Type: SwitchParameter